deepeshhada/ReXPlug/README.md

-# PPER
+# ReXPlug
-Plug and Play Explainable Recommendations
+## Explainable Recommendation using Plug and Play Language Model